kennylevinsen/minihttp/README.md

 minihttp is a small webserver written in go.
 It features:

+* Zero-config vhost.
+* Serve from memory, with server-wide deduplication by hash.
+* Files gzipped ahead of time for zero-delay compressed responses.
+* Sane cache-headers by default, or configurable per host per file-extension.
+* Development mode to reload files on every request.
+* Command-server for runtime-reload, status reports, and development mode toggling
+* Decent access logs with primitive X-Forwarded-For handling and user agents.
 * Sane defaults.
-You can run entirely without a configuration file.
-* Vhosts (hostname and scheme) based on directory structure, not configuration.
-* Serve entirely from memory, with a per-hostname from-disk directory for big files.
-* GZIP without latency for from-memory files.
-* Deduplication of in-memory files.
-* Cache headers (last-modified, etag, expiry), with per-site, per-file extension configuration.
-* Development mode that reloads all files on every request.
-* Command server that allows toggling development mode, as well as triggering reloads, which also add/remove vhosts and reloads their configuration.
-* Access logs with x-forwarded-for and user-agent.
+Ain't nobody got time for config, so two parameters is all it takes ot start (4 for TLS).
+* Per-site from-disk folder for heavy assets or quick filesharing (with independent cache and compression settings).
-* Fast stuff.
+* Fast stuffs.

 There's no CGI.
 No per-path configuration.
 No rewrite rules.
 If you want something fancier, go see [Caddy](https://caddyserver.com).

+The command server thing is totally cool.
+Added a vhost?
+Removed one?
+Changed your site? `curl localhost:7000/reload`.
+Maybe even `curl localhost:7000/status` to see how much memory you're using post-deduplication on your files, and what vhosts are enabled.

 ### How to use